rejmank/blog/content/posts/intro-to-dev-ops-part-one/intro-to-dev-ops-part-one.md

 ## How do we do in terms of DevOps

 Old managers telling says that what we do not measure we do not control.
 So how to tell if your project has good DevOps?
-There are 4 basic ways in which DevOps can be measured
+There are 4 basic metric called DORA that can help us to measure our "devOpsiness".
+Those are:

 - Lead time - How long it takes from commit to production,
 - Deployment frequency - how often do we deploy to production,